 But words are not enough.
 Please read the page and watch the Video demonstration of this exercise by Riley Eusden.
 In fact, watch this demonstration many times.
 Visualize what Riley is doing and then try to do it yourself.

 For a different perspective on learning the scalp exercise, go to my other website - Shape Your Face.
 This link will take you to exercise five which is the scalp exercise.

 When I gained control of the occipitalis muscles, I was nineteen years old.
-It's probably much harder to gain control of them as you get older because they are starting to atrophy - to lose mass.
+It's probably much harder to gain control of them as you get older because they are starting to atrophy - to lose mass and contractile strength.
 I worked at least a half hour twice a day till I mastered the exercise.
 It took me two weeks to do this.
 I, of course, was a fanatic.